Buttermilk Ranch Dressing & Dip

 I should have been asking important questions like, “What do I pack?” or “How do you train in the final week?”
 You know, stuff that would actually be helpful when running in the world’s largest relay race on very little sleep for two days with a van full of sweaty people I just met.

 Instead, all I could ask was, “Where did you get the recipe for this Buttermilk Ranch Dressing?!”
 Because, seriously, it was that good.
-As in, one of the top-5 things I ate this summer.
+As in, one of the top-5 things I ate that summer.

 The answer was no surprise: Ina Garten.
 The Barefoot Contessa strikes again.